 Meeting the riders

 If you wander the paddock for the whole weekend, you’ll eventually catch a glimpse of most -if not all- riders and MotoGP stars.
-From Valentino to Marc, from Dovi to Italian TV legend Guido Meda, it’s super easy to bump into somebody.
+From Valentino Rossi to Marc Marquez, from Dovi to Italian TV legend Guido Meda, it’s super easy to bump into somebody.
 Like, literally.
 Taking selfies and having autographs signed, however, is another story.
 Hardly these lads will have enough time to stop and engage with fans at the circuit during a race weekend.
 More likely, you’ll spend the whole weekend waiting in front of the Yamaha truck or Repsol Honda hospitality…Our rating – MotoGP Pass paddock worth it: YES

 Again, the paddock is no theme park.
 If you lack a Team sticker on your pass you’ll find it very hard to do anything more than walking around.
 Don’t expect to find bars, restaurants or even shelter if it rains or the sun is scorching.
 The MotoGP paddock is but a parking lot filled with hi-tech trucks so there’s no actual place to sit, wait or relax.
 Our rating – MotoGP Pass Paddock worth it: NO